 Improved AM and FM Reception

 Sensitivity: The best way to check for AM sensitivity is at midday, when skywave reception is minimal and signals are reasonably stable.
 Daytime signals are generally weaker than nighttime ones and a range of weak signals can reveal a radio’s ability to not only hear stations at the threshold of audibility, but to render more typical signals…the ones you might actually listen to, with less background noise.
 This also assumes your local RFI…the buzz and static caused by almost everything electrical these days and radiating from power lines is not the limiting factor in hearing weaker signals…in the presence of excessive RFI, differences in radio sensitivity matter less and less.
 Sensitivity is definitely improved in the new model.
 C. Crane has designed a version of its Twin Coil Antenna for the C C Radio 2 and I’ve got to say it seems to work.
 You can see it working as you change stations…when a new (AM) station is selected the word “Signal” beneath the Signal Strength Meter flashes and you can see the signal rising and falling.
 After a few seconds the flashing stops leaving the signal meter at the highest level possible on that station.
 I carefully compared the new “2″ with my original “Plus” and can attest that, although the improvement is not night and day, the new model is definitely a bit more sensitive than the previous model.
 I scanned the entire AM band checking signals at the threshold of audibility as well as stronger signals which still were weak enough to be heard with some noise…the “2″ always outperformed the “Plus” on a direct side-by-side comparison.
 Again, sometimes the improvement was small, but it was very real nonetheless.
-This new model is about as sensitive as my vintage GE SRI and SRII radios and that is an achievement in a current-production, digitally tuned radio indeed.
+This new model is at least as sensitive as my vintage GE SRI and SRII radios…perhaps a bit better… and that is an achievement in a current-production, digitally tuned radio indeed.

 I also checked basic adjacent and alternate channel selectivity on AM and had no trouble separating adjacent channel signals unless the undesired signal was much stronger than the desired signal.
 For better selectivity you’d have to go to a world band radio with multiple IF frequencies.